You should steer clear of a box jellyfish. The marine animal’s sting can cause serious and sometimes fatal symptoms in a matter of minutes.

 - loss of consciousness

 A person stung by a box jellyfish needs immediate treatment.
-It’s important they get out of the water as soon as possible and receive first aid and life-saving interventions right away.
+It’s important they get out of the water as soon as possible and receive first aid and lifesaving interventions.

 Once under medical care, the person stung by the box jellyfish may receive pain medication, antivenom, and continued treatment for breathing difficulties, including intubation and a ventilator.

 You shouldn’t touch or compress the sting.
 Additionally, avoid rinsing the area with fresh water, alcohol, or ice packs.
-Application of these substances can make the sting worse.
+The application of these substances can cause more toxins to come out and make the sting worse.

 Severe box jellyfish stings can be fatal, triggering cardiac arrest in your body within minutes.
 Less severe stings may only cause symptoms like pain and irritated red tracks along your body, but they may not be deadly.